Pirate FlagPirates and PrivateersPirate Flag

 Also available in other formats

 Katherine is a worrier . . . about her new home, a new morning, spiders, snakes, strangers, and more.
-And it’s hard for adults – except her mother – to understand that someone her size and age can have so many problems.
-If only she could be a warrior!
+It’s hard for adults – except her mother – to understand that someone her size and age can have so many problems.
+If only she can be a warrior!

 Seven-year-old Katherine loves big words and she’s quite inquisitive.
 She loves learning new information, but sometimes doing so riles the buffaloes in her tummy.
 Like now, as she awakens in her new home in a new city, Carrickfergus in Northern Ireland.
 With her two favorite pals, Bienkie her GO-TO Bear and Boongie Rabbit, and the constant repeating of her mantra (“There is nothing to fear but fear itself!”), she ventures from her bed to the window and is excited to see the lough, a rundown garden, the beach, and a castle!